mw-orcl/ai-vector/ai-vector-search-apex-adb/tables/tables.md

 In the code below we are embedding the user question, performing a vector search in the database for the relevant text chunks using a vector distance function.
 We pass the doc\_id to select the chunks related to a PDF document we loaded.
 This improves the accuracy of the LLM response for the question by restricting the result within the content of PDF.
 We then send the text chunks to LLM to provide the response.

-Compile the function `generate_text_response2` below.
-It is called from APEX.
+1. From the Database Actions SQL Worksheet run the function `generate_text_response2` below.
+It will be called from the APEX application later.

 ### OpenAI
 For connecting and authenticating to OpenAI you must have created the login credentials with an OpenAI API key using DBMS\_VECTOR.CREATE\_CREDENTIAL in the previous lab.
 Note: If you receive an HTTP response error ensure you have enough credits to use OpenAI.